SeismoVLAB/SVL/02-Run_Process/README.md

 Run-Process
 ===========

-The **Run-Process** is the main core of this software, and it is in charge of generating the finite element model that comes from the Pre-Analysis and perform the desired analysis.
-This essentially generates the finite element matrices, assembles the contribution of each elements, and solves the resulting systems of equations.
-The solution generated in such process is then recorded in separated files whose format is discussed in Recorder.
-In the Run-Analysis component, the software's folder is divided in several sub-folder which contains all the objects needed to create a finite element model and then perform an analysis.
+The **Run-Process** is the main core of this software, and it is in charge of performing the desired analysis.
+The **Run-Porcess** essentially generates the finite element matrices, assembles the contribution of each elements, and solves the resulting systems of equations.
+The **Run-Porcess** folder is divided in several sub-folder which contains all the objects needed to create a finite element model and then perform an analysis.
 This internal folder structure is deliberately chosen so that finding/modifying/adding new classes are simple for any user.
-These folders at the same time are divided into three categories,
+These folders at the same time are divided into three categories:

-- **Geometry Module**: This module is conformed by Node, Material, Section, Elements, Load, and Mesh classes.
+- **Geometry Module**: This module is conformed by `Node`, `Material`, `Section`, `Elements`, `Load`, and `Mesh` classes.
 On this level the mesh of the finite element model is generated, in which nodes are placed in space, elements are defined through node connectivity, materials are assigned to the elements, and loads are specified on nodes and elements, respectively.
-The mesh encapsulates all these objects, which is finally used by the assembler object to generate the global mass, damping and stiffness matrices as well as the global force vector.
+The mesh encapsulates all these objects, which is finally used by the `Assembler` object to generate the global mass, damping and stiffness matrices as well as the global force vector.

-- **Solution Module**: This module is conformed by Analysis, Algorithm, Integrator, LinearSystem, and Assembler classes.
+- **Solution Module**: This module is conformed by `Analysis`, `Algorithm`, `Integrator`, `LinearSystem`, and `Assembler` classes.
 On this level an incremental analysis is performed for either static or dynamical purpose.
 The analysis uses the algorithm to take care of how the solution will be evolved for each time step.
 During each time step, the integrator combines the matrices and vectors using the assembler and gives this information to the solver.
 The solver finds the solution to the linear system (generated from the integrator) and returns it to the algorithm.
 The algorithm checks if convergence criteria are met, and continues to the next time step.

-- **Input/Output Module**: This module is conformed by Recorder and Parser classes.
-In this level the Parser reads the domain and analysis input file(s) and generates the Node, Element, Material, Load, Mesh objects to define a finite element problem.
+- **Input/Output Module**: This module is conformed by `Recorder` and `Parser` classes.
+In this level the Parser reads the domain and analysis input file(s) and generates the `Node`, `Element`, `Material`, `Load`, `Mesh` objects to define a finite element problem.
 It also generates the analysis and how the finite element problem is going to be solved.
-The Recorders stores the solution at Node or Element obtained in the Solution Module in files specified by the user.
+The Recorders stores the solution at `Node` or `Element` obtained in the Solution Module in files specified by the user.

 Further information can be obtained at: